phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.md

 quickly and reliably!

-My background is in programming, so I've been analyzing these datasets using Python and csv's to manage most of it.
+My background is in programming, so I've been analyzing these datasets using Python and csv's for most of it.
 I'm sure there are others that might have some pretty neat ideas for how to manipulate the data, so building an API to make all of it available is definitely something on my mind as well.
 Of the stats I've covered here, all of these analyses are generalized and coded up so it shouldn't take long to publish more posts and reports.

-For my next in-depth post, I'll probably try to cover another player, maybe Mang0 at the next big tournament.
+For my next in-depth post, I'll probably try to cover another player at the next big tournament.
 If you have any more ideas or feedback, please send them my way so I can make that one even better.

 ***